magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Maximum call limit
 """"""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _campaign-nb_callmade:

-Total audio time
+Audio duration
-""""""""""""""""
+""""""""""""""

-We not write the description to this field.
+Used to control the max completed calls.

 .. _campaign-enable_max_call:

-Enable max completed calls
+Toggle max completed calls
 """"""""""""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.